robalyx/rotector/README.md

 We take privacy laws and data protection regulations very seriously, setting us apart from other similar initiatives.
 While we keep historical data of user profiles even after updates for tracking behavior patterns, we have a way to comply with various privacy regulations including GDPR (European Union) and CCPA (California).

-Our appeal system serves multiple purposes.
-Not only can users appeal their flagged account(s), they can also request data deletion, access their stored information, or request an update of their records.
+We provide mechanisms for users to request data deletion, access their stored information, or request an update of their records in accordance with privacy law requirements.

-When a data deletion request is received through the appeal system, we carefully validate the request and process it according to the applicable privacy law requirements.
 However, we may retain certain minimal information if required by law or legitimate interest, such as maintaining records of dangerous offenders.

 </details>